Campervan Village Alice Springs

 Whether you’re looking for sun, sea, sand or snow, Australia has a scenic road trip destination to suit everyone.
 From day trips to extended journeys, here are 10 top picks to consider for your next getaway.

-Places to check out around Alice Springs
+Top Destinations around Alice Springs

 Anzac Hill